All There Is To Know About The Best Testing And QA Methodologies

 • Clear release criteria: regardless of your methodology, be sure to update release criteria after every published iteration.
 Even if you are using less flexible methods, like Waterfall, revisiting product requirements is a must.

-• Fixing is a priority: schedule days for code clean-up and tech debt removal.
-Implementing new techniques and automating test cases is fun, but you need to get short-term tasks done as well.
+• Fixing is a priority: schedule days for code clean-up and technical debt removal.
+Implementing new techniques and automating test cases can be exciting, but you also need to complete short-term tasks.

 • Early automation: don’t put automation off – the earlier you start, the more time and effort you’ll save.
 When you think about your test cases with automation in mind, the transition from manual testing will come naturally.